 The project manager must have the relevant expertise and experience needed to lead the project.

 Requirements relating to partners

-Projects are to be carried out by one or more research organisations in cooperation with relevant actors from Norwegian trade and industry and, when relevant, partners from other sectors.
+Projects are to be carried out by one or more research organisations in cooperation with actors from Norwegian trade and industry and/or other sectors.
 The project is to be implemented in accordance with the definition of “effective collaboration” in the state aid rules, which entails among other things that the results of the project are to be distributed between the Project Owner and other project partners.
 “Effective collaboration” is defined as follows: